 The Foundation leases office space in Hartford, Connecticut, under an operating lease that expires August 2021.
 The lease requires escalating monthly payments ranging from \$10,328 to \$10,872 over the term of the lease.
 The Foundation recognizes rent expensed on a straight-line basis over the respective lease term of the underlying agreement.
-Rent expense under this method was \$117,396 for the years ended December 31, 2013 and 2012.
+Rent expense under this method was \$117,396 for the years ended December 31, 2014 and 2013, respectively.

 The Foundation entered into a lease agreement in February 2012 to lease a copier under a noncancelable operating lease with a term of more than one year.
-Rental expense amounted to \$7,962 and \$5,972 for the year ended December 31, 2013 and 2012, respectively.
+Rental expense amounted to \$7,962 for the years ended December 31, 2014 and 2013.